Picture showing "simple body sequences" in the play |

 Connections

-I remember telling our director that the audience probably wouldn't understand our jokes, but he always told us we should never underestimate them.
+A matter of dissection: I remember telling our director that the audience probably wouldn't understand our jokes, but he always told us we should never underestimate them.
 Theatre should make you think and analyse.
-It shouldn't give you
+It shouldn't give you everything, it shouldn't underestimate the audience's capacity and intelligence.

 The slapsticks in this play were sequences that matched with the play's mood and style, and were there for their EFFECT and not just because we wanted to use the technique.
 We realized it is common for comedy, and it was used because of its contribution with dynamism and amusement for the audience.